M64GitHub/libtsprites/README.md

 concept than printing / printing of a frame of a sprite, you can manually add calls to a sprite's Print Routine and easily do some basic animations, and already import even little animations into your own terminal based application.
-Ti is at least advised to hide the cursor and restore it afterwards, while printing a sprite in such cases.
+It is at least advised to hide the cursor and restore it afterwards, while printing a sprite in such cases.

 ```C++